-Disney’s Magic Kingdom is the world’s most popular theme park attracting more than 20 millions visitors a year (20,492,000 according to 2015 TEA Anual Report).
+Disney’s Magic Kingdom is the most popular theme park of the franchise attracting more than 20 millions visitors a year (20.450 million visitors according to 2017 TEA report) making it the most visited theme park in the world for the twelfth consecutive year.
 The park opened on October 1, 1971 and is located at Walt Disney World in Orlando, Florida that is also home for the major theme parks Epcot, Animal Kingdom and Downtown Disney, a huge shopping-dining-entertainment complex that we have visited at night.
 The complex also has two water parks, 30 resort hotels and six golf courses.

 Disney’s Magic Kingdom has 107 acres in size with Cinderella’s Castle in the center and paths leading to the six different themed lands: Main Street, Adventureland, Fronteirland, Fantasyland, Liberty Square, and Tomorrowland.

 To enter the park you’ll need to take either a monorail or ferry boat ride to reach the park from the ticket booths.Then you reach Main Street and see at the distance Cinderella Castle, a 190 feet (58 m) tall castle, constructed with an optical trick known as forced perspective that makes the castle appear even larger than it actually is.
 Adventureland is home to two of the Magic Kingdom’s most popular attractions, the Jungle Cruise and the Pirates of the Caribbean, a fun roller coaster for all ages.